 Hearing Details:

-Two public informational hearings will be held to gather testimony and information to assist the MDE in its evaluation of applications for a Tidal Wetlands License.
+Two public informational hearings were held to gather testimony and information to assist the MDE in its evaluation of applications for a Tidal Wetlands License.

 Location: Anne Arundel Community College, Arnold Campus, 101 College Pkwy, Arnold, MD 21012